research projects

 About Me

-I'm Dr. Chelsea Schelly, Associate Professor of Sociology at Michigan Technological University.
-My career at Michigan Tech started in 2013.
-My research focuses on the sociology of technological transitions to support a more sustainable, resilient, and socially just future.
-My work is motivated by the belief that technologies we use in daily life perpetuate particular relationships among human beings and between humans and the more-than-human beings with whom we share this planet.
+As a Professor of Sociology at Michigan Technological University (MTU), my research focuses on the sociology of technological transitions to support a more sustainable, resilient, and socially just future.
+My work is motivated by the belief that technologies we use in daily life perpetuate particular social relationships and relationships among humans and the more-than-human beings with whom we share this planet with.
 The work is guided by the interest in promoting technological transitions that decrease exploitation and increase regeneration for human and more-than-human communities.

-I completed my Phd in Sociology at the University of Wisconsin-Madison.
+I completed my PhD in Sociology at the University of Wisconsin-Madison.
 My dissertation looked at the historical normalization of the technologies currently used to support residential dwelling and the potential for alternative technologies to support changes in how societies are organized to meet human needs and comforts.
-The research was funded by an NSF-IGERT Fellowship and an EPA-STAR Fellowship and explored how individuals choose to pursue alternative dwelling technologies from residential solar panels to life in intentional community.
+The research was funded by an NSF-IGERT Fellowship and an EPA-STAR Fellowship and explored how individuals choose to pursue alternative dwelling technologies from residential solar panels to life choices in intentional communities.

 Links to my academic profiles